Bandwidth/bandwidth.github.io/numbers/guides/managingLineFeatures.md

 ## Directory Listing and Directory Assistance (DLDA) {#dlda}

-The DLDA service allows the association of a name and address listing with a Telephone Number or Telephone Numbers in the Bandwidth Phone Number Dashboard system.
+The DLDA service allows the association of a name and address listing with a Telephone Number or Telephone Numbers in the Bandwidth Phone Number Phone Number system.
 The DLDA API follows the asynchronous order processing request model described elsewhere in this document, where a request is submitted, an order ID is returned as an ID of that request or order, and then the request is fulfilled in the background.
 The status of the request is reflected in the status of the order, and can be queried at any time.

 ### DLDA Fields {#dlda-fields}